mantamx/process_mnist_files/README.md

 Came accross MNIST files through **_gtaylor5_**.
 This saved me, because after one video of the series I had plenty of threads and insight.
 My brain was enthusiastically firing and I had to take off!
 Given the blueprint, I decided to have my design and implementation in order to understand what and where the challenges are.

-Therefore, my first task is a test project, in which I implement various approaches and techniques for interpreting handwritten digits using MNIST datasets.
+Therefore, my first task is a test project, in which I implement a few approaches of interpreting handwritten digits based on the MNIST files.
 1. K Nearest Neighbors
 2. K-Means Clustering
 3. Naïve Bayes Classifier